 We’re Pledging to Offset Our Shipping & Travel

 We’ve been looking at ways to reduce the impact of that travel, and we’ve found that the best method is to begin paying a regular offsetting cost.
-From 2020, this offsetting cost will be included in our pricing.
+This offsetting cost will be included in our pricing.
 We’ll be paying a regular monthly payment, and also factoring in extra payments for any jobs that require long-distance travel or shipping of heavy equipment.
 This cost will be clearly flagged on all client invoices going forward.

 The RFID name badges and lanyards that we use at Noodle Live are made in China and shipped to us, so we’ve also made sure that the supply company we use are offsetting the impact of that transportation too.

 We’re Also Pledging to Offset Our Laptop & Electronics Use